 \section{Discussion and Summary}

 \textit{I. Constraints from the possible neutrino emission on GRB 230307A}

 $E_{\rm iso, \gamma}$ for GRB 230307A is not large enough, compared with the nearby extremely bright GRB 130427A and 221009A.
 The U.L. seems so loose that the emission mechanisms for this burst are not well constrained, with assuming that the neutrinos production from $p\gamma$ interactions is the only consideration.
 The case is similar even if the U.L. is one order smaller.
 It is proposed that the QT neutrinos from hadronuclear processes may contribute to the neutrino emission.
-The U.L. of allowed nucleon loading factor is about a few in this neutron-rich post-merger environment of GRB 230307A, while it could be $\lesssim1$ if an U.L. of one order of magnitude smaller is assumed.
+The U.L. of allowed nucleon loading factor is about a few in this neutron-rich post-merger environment of GRB 230307A.

 \textit{II.
 The nucleon loading and emission mechanism in GRB 230307A}

 The neutrino emission is relevant to the emission mechanism and the jet composition for GRBs.
 Three different jet properties are considered in the estimation for the QT neutrino fluence.
 The U.L. of the nucleon loading $\xi_{\rm N}\sim$ a few for GRB 230307A, while the U.L. of $\xi_{\rm N}\lesssim0.1$ for GRB 221009A, which may imply that a heavier nucleon loading is allowed in GRB 230307A than that in GRB 221009A.